Updated: Aug 10

 S.T.A.L.K.E.R.
 Alpha Eclipse Dynamic HUD

 Gas masks muffle external sounds and allow you to hear your own breath.
 As such you cannot hear as well whilst wearing one.
-Being deprived of your two main senses, when in such irradiated and mutant infested environments as Post-WWIII Moscow or the Zone, is an unsettling experience to say the least.
+Being deprived of your two main senses, when in such irradiated and mutant infested environments as Post-WWIII Moscow or the Zone, is an unsettling experience, to say the least.

 That’s it for now.
 Next time we will investigate a title that features three very different styles of play, which creates three very different fear factors.
+See you all there.